Luthey-Schulten-Lab/SummerSchool_2025/CME/bimolecule/README.md

 ### 1. Increase the Sample Size

 In Tutorial 1.2, try increasing the number of replicates from 10 to 100—or even more.
-To do this, change the variable `reps` and restart the Jupyter Notebook kernel to begin a new CME simulation.
+To do this, change the variable `reps` and restart the Jupyter Notebook kernel by clicking **Kernel-Restart & Clear Output** to begin a new CME simulation.

 See **Figure 2** for a comparison of the results using 10 and 100 replicates.
 Does increasing the number of replicates lead to smoother population averages and reduced variance?